mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 ### In short

-- 30 days of available time (roughly 40 hours)
+- 30 days (roughly 40 hours) to create the prototype
 - $100 of total budget
-- build with Elixir/Phoenix/LiveView
+- Build with Elixir/Phoenix/LiveView

 ## Prototype